Flagship Report:

 Chapter list

-• The Introduction section outlines the theoretical framework of the food system as a dynamic, socio-ecological system and operationalizes the notion of ‘transformation’ through the lenses of vulnerability and resilience, specifically within the Indonesian contexts.
+The Introduction section outlines the theoretical framework of the food system as a dynamic, socio-ecological system and operationalizes the notion of ‘transformation’ through the lenses of vulnerability and resilience, specifically within the Indonesian contexts.
 Several key points are defined here that will be referenced throughout the remainder of the paper.

 Food has changed the trajectory of our world.
 On the production side, it contributes to about a third of global greenhouse gas (GHG) emissions and is a major driver of biodiversity loss, ecosystem degradation, freshwater depletion, and the crossing of other planetary boundaries crucial to maintaining Earth's stability.
 On the consumption side, over 820 million people lack adequate food, and more than 3 billion cannot afford a healthy diet.
 The increasing availability of ultra-processed foods (UPFs) is contributing to the rise of diet-related non-communicable diseases (NCDs), including undernutrition, overnutrition, and micronutrient deficiencies, resulting in up to 11 million deaths annually.

-• Chapter 1 discusses current Indonesian food systems and the specific issues of concern affecting food system outcomes, particularly those related to diets, nutrition, health, economic development, societal change, and environmental sustainability.
+Chapter 1 discusses current Indonesian food systems and the specific issues of concern affecting food system outcomes, particularly those related to diets, nutrition, health, economic development, societal change, and environmental sustainability.
 It exposes the elements of Indonesian food systems and possible missing links that have thus far been underexplored and/or undocumented.
 It then proposes what sustainable transformation constitutes for the Indonesian context.

 Indonesia faces complex challenges related to food security, climate change, and public health.
 As the population grows and the country remains highly vulnerable to climate change, building a resilient food supply chain is essential to support the projected population of 319 million by 2045.
 Current policies addressing food, climate, and health issues are inadequate, calling for greater cooperation among key stakeholders—government, industry, academia, and Indigenous communities—to ensure the well-being of both people and the environment.
-This collaboration is vital for achieving Indonesia's "Golden 2045 Vision."
+This collaboration is vital for achieving the Golden Indonesia 2045 Vision.

-Climate change is a major factor driving changes in Indonesia’s food system, with the country consistently ranking among the top ten greenhouse gas emitters.
+Climate change is a major factor driving changes in Indonesian food systems, with the country consistently ranking among the top ten greenhouse gas emitters.
 In addition to emissions, the loss of biodiversity is worsening environmental impacts on the food system.
 On the health front, Indonesia shares many diet-related public health challenges seen in industrialized nations, including malnutrition and rising diet-related diseases.
 Addressing these issues requires a deeper examination of the interconnected factors within both environmental and health systems.